 For both entities, this top-down system works to varying degrees.
 Sometimes people are actually helped through the resulting programs, and sometimes expanding, bureaucratic operations exacerbate the very problems they aim to fix.
 Here are a few examples of how church ministry follows this pattern:

-People feel unnoticed because their church congregation is so large.
+Problem: People feel unnoticed because their church congregation is so large.

 Solution: We will put greeters at the door to say hello to people when they enter the building.